Galileo: The Power of the Telescope

 This show is recommended for ages 9 and up.Get Tickets

 Morehead can provide assistive listening devices (headsets) for a Spanish translation (currently serving up to 9 students) while the show is presented in English.
-If you need this option for your class, please discuss this with Morehead Reservations when you are requesting your field trip reservation.
+If you need this option for your group, please discuss this with Morehead Reservations when you are requesting your field trip reservation.